 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur could significantly reduce the market price of our common stock, and impair our ability to raise adequate capital through the sale of additional equity securities.
 For example, the 6,241,473 shares of our common stock held by BIMA are subject to an 18-month lockup period, after which BIMA will be able to sell shares subject to certain sales volume limitations.
-Following a second 18-month period, BIMA will be able to sell shares subject to certain sales volume limitations.
+Following a second 18-month period, BIMA will be able to sell shares without limitation.